RodolfoBonis/microdetect/docs/en/annotation_guide.md

 - For clustered microorganisms, decide whether to annotate them individually or as a group
 - Consider using a validation process where multiple annotators review the same images

+Example annotation guidelines:
+1. Always draw tight bounding boxes that contain the complete microorganism
+2. For partially visible microorganisms at image borders, include the visible part
+3. For overlapping microorganisms, annotate each one separately if boundaries are clear
+4. For out-of-focus microorganisms, annotate only those that are clearly visible
+5. Use consistent class assignments for similar-looking microorganisms

 ### Handling Difficult Cases

 For challenging images: